Webhook Integration Guide

 1. Always Verify Signatures

 Never process webhooks without verifying the HMAC signature.
-This ensures the webhook is from Theary and hasn’t been tampered with.2.
+This ensures the webhook is from SNH AI and hasn’t been tampered with.2.
 Respond Quickly

 Respond with HTTP 200 status code as soon as you receive the webhook.
 Perform heavy processing asynchronously.3.
 Handle Idempotency